2022–23 Jamshedpur FC season: League table

-League Results by Round
+League results by round

 Matches

 Note: Indian Super League announced the fixtures for the 2022–23 season on 1 September 2022 with the fixture between the Blasters and East Bengal on 7 October serving as the opening match of the season.

 Qualifier for the 2023–24 AFC Champions League group stage slot

-The winners of the Indian Super League Shield 2021–22 (Jamshedpur FC) and winners of the same in the 2022–23 season (Mumbai City FC) will fight it out in a one-off match on April 4, 2023.
-The match will be played between the matches of the Super Cup.
+The winners of the Indian Super League Shield 2021–22 (Jamshedpur FC) and winners of the same in the 2022–23 season (Mumbai City FC) will fight it out in a one-off match on 4 April 2023.
+The match will be played between the qualifier matches of the Super Cup.

-The winners of the game will get a direct slot in the 2023–24 AFC Champions League group stage.
+The winners of the game, Mumbai City, got a direct slot in the 2023–24 AFC Champions League group stage for the second time in a row.

 Super Cup

 Jamshedpur were drawn in the Group C for the 3rd edition of the Super Cup along with two other ISL sides.